appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 The authentication type refers to the method that's used to authenticate a client when making a request to the API.
 This is important because it determines how the user provides their credentials to the API to prove their identity and access the protected resources.
 Common authentication types for REST APIs include

-* Basic Authentication, where the client provides a username and password with each request.
+* [Basic Authentication](/core-concepts/connecting-to-data-sources/authentication/authentication-type/basic-authentication), where you have to provide a username and password.
-* OAuth, where the client obtains a token from an authorization server and includes that token with each request.
+* [OAuth](/core-concepts/connecting-to-data-sources/authentication/authentication-type/oauth2-authentication), where you need to obtain a token from an authorization server and include that token to authenticated.

 The authentication type that's used by an API can have a significant impact on its security, so it's important to choose an appropriate authentication method for your API.